xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 Upon completing the audit, the system maintains an audit decision record to ensure traceability of operator actions.
 The audit record includes the following information:

 - Timestamp of the audit action
-- LLM Task Instance ID associated with the action
+- LLM Task Agent ID associated with the action
 - Operator decisions, including approval, rejection, modification, or pending status
 - Executed command reflecting the final action taken
 - Operation type (e.g., configuration update, deletion, or execution)